-Possible outcomes from interventions under the WUC fitness to study procedure Outcomes from Level 1 and level 2 fitness to student, but a student may ultimately reject the recommendations, they should be asked to provibe escalated to the next level in the procedure.
+Possible outcomes from interventions under the WUC fitness to study procedure Outcomes from Level 1 and level 2 fitness to study meetings should be mutually agreed with the student, but a student may ultimately reject the recommendations.
+If a student rejects the recommendations, they should be asked to provide a reason for doing so and the matter should be escalated to the next level in the procedure.
 Outcomes from a level 3 fitness to study panel are final and constitute a formal requirement.
 A student's rejection of the panel's decision may lead to termination of enrolment.
-Level 1 RECOMMENDED outcomes Level 2 RECOMMENDED outcomes Level 3 REQUIRED outcomes No further action No further action No further action Additional support to be put in place using internal and/or external services Additional support to be put in place using internal and/or external services Additional support to be put in place using internal and/or external services Adjustments or special arrangements to be made (Individual Learning Plan) Adjustments or special arrangements to be made (Individual Learning Plan) Adjustments or special arrangements to be made (Individual Learning Plan) Mode of attendance to be altered (part-time or full-time) Mode of attendance to be altered (part-time or full-time) Mode of attendance to be altered (part-time or full-time) Postponement of part of a course of study (e.g. a placement) Postponement of part of a course of study (e.g. a placement) Postponement of part of a course of study (e.g. a placement) Transfer to a different course of study Transfer to a different course of study Transfer to a different course of study Refer to Level 2 Refer to level 3 Termination of enrolment
+Level 1 RECOMMENDED outcomes Level 2 RECOMMENDED outcomes Level 3 REQUIRED outcomes a.
+No further action a.
+No further action a.
+No further action b.
+Additional support to be put in place using internal and/or external services Additional support to be put in place using internal and/or external services Additional support to be put in place using internal and/or external services C. Adjustments or special arrangements to be made (Individual Learning Plan) AVAILABLE FOR FE ONLY c.
+Adjustments or special arrangements to be made (Individual Learning Plan) c.
+Adjustments or special arrangements to be made (Individual Learning Plan) d.
+Mode of attendance to be altered (part-time or full-time) d.
+Mode of attendance to be altered (part-time or full-time) d.
+Mode of attendance to be altered (part-time o full-time) e.
+Postponement of part of a course of study (e.g. a placement) e.
+Postponement of part of a course of study (e.g. a placement) e.
+Postponement of part of a course of study (e.g a placement) f.
+Transfer to a different course of study f.
+Transfer to a different course of study f.
+Transfer to a different course of study g.
+Refer to Level 2 g.
+Refer to level 3 g.
+Involuntary interruption of studies (HE ONLY) h.
+Termination of enrolment

-A student may at any point request an interruption in studies, as per the WUC withdrawals, intermissions and resumption of study policy.
+A student may, at any point, request an interruption in studies, as per the WUC Withdrawals, Intermissions and Resumption of Study Policy.
 The University College recognises that interruption may be an appropriate measure to help recuperate from a health or wellbeing and issue and support return to study.
-However, interruption will normally be treated as a 'last resort' and will only be approved where there is a reasonable prospect of resuming study and a clear willingness to do so.
-Interruption must be instigated by a student; the University College will never require that a student interrupts their studies.
+However, interruption will normally be treated as a 'last resort' and will only be implemented where there is a reasonable prospect of resuming study and a clear willingness to do so.
+Interruption must be instigated by a student; the University College will never require that a student interrupts their studies, other than as an outcome to a level 3 Fitness to Study panel